monerodocs/md/docs/interacting/monero-wallet-rpc-reference.md

 If http://127.0.0.1:28088/json_rpc or your expected RPC URL is inaccessible, or there is no terminal output saying that the server has been started, `monero-wallet-rpc` might be trying to synchronize the wallet.
 In that case, you should use the GUI or CLI to sync that wallet file as it is faster and has a measurable process.

 The recommended way is to have two wallet files for the same keys.
 One that is used manually (synced often), and one that is used by `monero-wallet-rpc`.
-Whenever you decide to use `monero-wallet-rpc` and encounter the non-responsive issue, simply copy the files of the GUI/CLI wallet and replace the ones that were being used by `monero-wallet-rpc`.
+Whenever you decide to use `monero-wallet-rpc` and encounter the unresponsive issue, simply copy the files of the GUI/CLI wallet and replace the ones that were being used by `monero-wallet-rpc`.
 This problem should only occur on the development system where `monerod` or `monero-wallet-rpc` might not have been running for weeks.
 In production, `monerod` and `monero-wallet-rpc` should have minimal downtimes, ensuring the wallet is always synchronized.

 ## Options